ember-learn/guides-source/guides/release/tutorial/00-part-1.md

 Welcome to the Ember Tutorial!

-In this tutorial, we will use Ember to build a professional looking application called Super Rentals.
-It's a website for browsing interesting places to stay at for your next vacation.
+In this tutorial, we will use Ember to build an application called Super Rentals.
+This will be a website for browsing interesting places to stay during your next vacation.
 Check out the [finished app](https://super-rentals-tutorial--ember-super-rentals.netlify.com) to get a sense of the scope of the project.

 <img src="/screenshots/08-working-with-data/three-properties@2x.png" alt="The finished Super Rentals app" width="1024" height="1129">

-Commit: Merge ember-learn/super-rentals-tutorial#73
-Copy edit pass

----